 I truly love helping and connecting with people!

-As someone who has firsthand knowledge in the health + wellness industry, I love listening to people’s stories while thinking of others they can connect with to help them on their journey.
+As someone who has firsthand knowledge in the health + wellness industry, I love listening to people’s stories and dreams because it inspires my creative problem-solving in my mind’s eye.

 As a visual brand strategist (storyteller) + web designer, I want to learn your story and your audience’s story to help create clarity with your brand identity to attract your tribe.
 What are you waiting for?